Emergency Shower & Eye Wash

 Workplace hazards are either potential or inherent, which can interfere with the expected, orderly progress of a given activity.

-Workplace Hazard Assessment Risk: A measured or calculated chance of exposure to hazard(s) which may or may not result in loss.
+Workplace Hazard Assessment Risk: A measured or calculated chance of exposure to hazard(s) that may or may not result in loss.

-Workplace hazardBoth the workplace hazard and risk should be managed
+Workplace hazardBoth workplace hazards and risks should be managed

 Where to look for workplace hazards: